Gigabeat: Gigabeat S

 The Gigabeat S was released in Japan in April 2006 and in the United States on the last day of May 2006.
 The player was first presented at the Consumer Electronics Show in January 2006 in Las Vegas by Bill Gates in his keynote speech.
 It uses version 2 of the Portable Media Center interface by Microsoft and the device closely integrates with Windows Media Player 11 and the Xbox 360.
 The player has a 12-hour battery life for audio and plays video for up to 2.5 hours.
 The Gigabeat S is the first of subsequent Toshiba players that does not include Gigabeat Room to transfer and sync content, the players are now compatible with Windows Media Player.

-The player offers a 2.4-inch, 16-bit TFT LCD display with a QVGA resolution and storage capacities of 30 GB or 60 GB.
+The player offers a 2.4-inch, 16-bit TFT LCD with a QVGA resolution and storage capacities of 30 GB or 60 GB.
 It also has a built-in FM tuner and audio support for MP3, WAV, WMA (both lossy and lossless), while the player natively supports WMV.
 Other video formats such as MPEG-4, AVI and QuickTime are only supported through transcoding.
 The device is also PlaysForSure-certified, which means that it is compatible with online stores like Napster To Go.

 The Gigabeat S also has a USB Host for downloading images directly off digital cameras without the need of a computer, while connecting the player to a TV needs an optional composite TV-out cable.

 On March 3, 2009, Toshiba released a firmware update which upgrades the Platform to 1.3 (from 1.1).
 There are no release notes and the changes are unknown.